HarrisonPW/Amazon-Review-AI-Detector/amazon-spam-detector-frontend/README.md

 - **tsconfig.json**: TypeScript configuration file, which defines the TypeScript compilation options.
 - **eslint.config.js**: ESLint configuration file, used for code style and quality checking.

-If you encounter any errors or need further assistance, feel free to ask!